UTSA-ICS/sid-server/doc/source/developing.rst

 -------------------

-There is an included script which is helpful in setting up some initial sample data for use with keystone:
+There is an included script which is helpful in setting up some initial sample data for use with sidserver:

 .. code-block:: bash